Find Your Future in Brooklyn

 Graduation Requirements

 The LL.M. degree is earned in one year of full-time study, or up to two years of part-time enrollment.
-Note: Part-time study is available to all U.S. Citizens, Permanent Residents, and those with visas that allow part-time study.
+Note: part-time study is available to all U.S. Citizens, Permanent Residents, and those with visas that allow part-time study.

 New York State Bar